-In January 2014, we entered into a collaboration and license agreement with 4D Molecular Therapeutics.
-4D Molecular Therapeutics is a company co-founded by Dr. David Schaffer, and he currently serves as the Chief Scientific Officer.
+In January 2014, we entered into a collaboration and license agreement with 4D Molecular Therapeutics, or 4DMT.
+4DMT is a company co-founded by Dr. David Schaffer, and he currently serves as the Chief Scientific Officer.
 Dr. Schaffer was appointed to our Board in January 2014 pursuant to the terms of that collaboration and license agreement.
-In connection with this transaction, we agreed to provide specified research and development financing, are obligated to make certain upfront, royalty and milestone payments.
-We continue to have rights under the collaboration and license agreement, and have been in discussions with 4DMT to potentially amend, and engage in further activity pursuant to, that agreement.
+In connection with this transaction, we agreed to provide specified research and development financing, and were obligated to make certain upfront, royalty and milestone payments.
+In August 2019, we entered into an amended and restated collaboration and license agreement ("Amended CLA"), as well as a separate new collaboration and license agreement ("New CLA") with 4DMT.
+Pursuant to the terms of the Amended CLA, we received from 4DMT an exclusive sublicensable, worldwide license under certain 4DMT intellectual property rights to research, develop, make, use and commercialize previously selected AAV capsid variants and certain associated products using 4DMT proprietary AAV technology for delivery of gene therapy constructs to cells in the central nervous system and the liver (the "Field").
+In accordance with the New CLA, the parties agreed to research and develop, at 4DMT's cost, new AAV capsid variants using 4DMT proprietary AAV technology for delivery of up to